-Students come to college already intuiting the power of language within cultures.
-As a Writing Major, you will learn to more consciously use the power of language.
-This component allows you to explore the power of language across cultures.
+As Writing majors, students learn to more consciously use the power of language.
+This component allows students to explore the power of language across cultures.

-Upon graduation from GVSU, you may find yourself working for an organization with global and multicultural interests.
-This component gives you experience working in professional or scholarly capacities across cultures.
+Upon graduation from GVSU, students may find themselves working for organizations with global and multicultural interests.
+This component gives students experience working in professional or scholarly capacities across cultures.
 The activities within this component range from studying abroad to contributing to community and campus cultural events.

-- Study abroad for at least six weeks, keeping a travel/learning log.
+- Study abroad for at least six weeks, keeping a travel/learning log reflecting on the experience.

 - Complete a writing-related internship abroad.